alexch/codelikethis/public/lessons/learn_to_code_with_javascript/logic.md

 * two equal signs means COMPARISON
   * `name == "Alice"` -- "does the variable 'name' contain the string 'Alice'?"

-> This is confusing, and you should feel confused.
+> This is confusing!
+(More about it on the next slide.)

 # A Notorious Bad Idea